stc/cc-p5/README.md

 - introduction to the environment, mostly based on [this and corresponding](https://p5js.org/get-started/) tutorials

 ### Systems
-- computational thinkig, working with algorithms and conditionals
+- computational thinking, working with algorithms and conditionals

 ### Data
 - working with data: realtime, recorded (CSV), and API calls